devc007/kgateway/design/13891-e2e-framework-selection.md

 * Migrate every existing e2e test as part of this proposal.
 Migration scope is defined later in the epic.
 * Replace the Gateway API conformance test runner.
 The upstream conformance suite is consumed as-is.
-* Change how kgateway is installed for tests (Helm-from-local-chart).
+* Update kgateway install for for new framework.
 Orthogonal to framework choice.
+  * POCs assume gateway is already installed, will be addressed in full design if framework is adopted
 * Replace unit tests, gateway translator tests, or load tests.
 This document is scoped to functional e2e.

 ## Implementation Details